Muay Thai legends

 and unpredictable movements, as well as ferocious attacks with the legs—kicks

-or knees—against the lower parts of the adversary, or sudden series
+or knees—against the lower parts of the adversary, or sudden

 of elbow strikes executed advancing quickly toward the adversary or